Tennessee Tech Board of Trustees

 Throughout his career he has served on numerous boards and organizations.
 He is a Certified Professional Constructor, and a founding member and past president of the Home Builders Association of the Upper Cumberland.
 He has served more than 17 years with the Associated General Contractors (AGC), the largest and oldest construction organization in the state and the country.
 He served as President of the Middle Tennessee Branch of AGC from 2004-2006 and 2006-2007 and served as President of AGC of Tennessee from January 2014 through June 2015.

 In 2013, Mr. Stites was honored with the Skill, Integrity, and Responsibility (SIR) Construction Lifetime Achievement Award by the AGC of Middle Tennessee’s Branch.
 He also received the Alumni Citation Award and the Distinguished Business Leader award from Abilene Christian University, his alma mater, where he earned a Bachelor of Science degree and served on its Board of Trustees for 16 years.
+He also holds a master's in professional studies from Tennessee Tech University, graduating in 2017.

 In February 2014, he was appointed to the Tennessee Board of Regents by Governor Bill Haslam to represent the 6th congressional district, and served until resigning in 2015 upon being named to his current state role.